mx-e/simple-md/README.md

 #### **However, you should not remove or rename the first argument as it is needed to configure sweeps, wandb, etc.**

 (You can if you know the code well, but be warned!
-Be careful making changes to this - in a very unlucky case changing BaseConfigs structure can lead to recursive runs on your infratructure!)
+Be careful making changes to this - in a very unlucky case changing BaseConfigs structure can lead to recursive runs on your infrastructure!)

 ```python